A Texas Criminal Defense Lawyer Devoted To Protecting Your Rights

 You will find a powerful legal ally at Paul Damico Law, PLLC.
 Paul focuses his practice 100% on criminal defense.
 As a former judge and prosecutor, he has spent more than 20 years entrenched in the justice system.
 He uses that experience – as well as the strong reputation he has built among judges and prosecutors – to fight for his clients.
 He is the ally you want on your side when the stakes are high.

-Paul has handled hundreds of criminal cases as a judge, prosecutor and defense lawyer in Harris County.
+Paul has handled hundreds of criminal cases as a judge, prosecutor and defense lawyer in Montgomery County.
 He uses that experience to fight for clients facing charges such as:

-Whether you’re facing charges in Harris County, Montgomery County or the surrounding areas, you can feel confident knowing you have a proven and well-respected defense lawyer on your side.
+Whether you’re facing charges in Montgomery County or the surrounding areas, you can feel confident knowing you have a proven and well-respected Montgomery county criminal defense lawyer on your side.

 What To Know About The Criminal Process In Texas